waynetee/tp/docs/UserGuide.md

 Adds a property/buyer to PropertyWhiz.

-* Tags are optional.
-* Tags must start with a letter or number, and only contain alphanumerical characters, spaces and hyphens (`-`).
-* All other fields are compulsory.
+* All other fields are compulsory other than tags.

+See [valid inputs](#valid-fields) for details on constraints on what you can enter.

 Format:
 * Adding a property: `add property n/PROPERTY_NAME a/PROPERTY_ADDRESS s/SELLER_NAME p/SELLER_PHONE e/SELLER_EMAIL $/PRICE [t/TAG]…`